 You also want to make sure you select the proper octane for your gasoline.
 Most unleaded gasoline will have options at the pump that are rated 87, 89 and 92.
 You can learn which one of these is best for your vehicle by reviewing the owner’s manual.
 Most drivers will find they require 87 octane, but in some cases, the higher levels will be necessary.

 Has your vehicle begun to perform less than optimally?
 You need to take it into Thompson Automotive when its performance degrades in any way.
 We will be able to determine the root cause and recommend the most viable solution, such as switching over to a higher-quality gasoline.
-We are the premier Englewood automotive shop, and you can contact us online to schedule an appointment, or stop by our shop in person.
+We are Englewood’s premier automotive shop, and you can contact us online to schedule an appointment, or stop by our shop in person.